 For purposes of these regulations, waterfront property will generally be defined as upland sites where a straight-line extension of both, generally shore perpendicular, upland property lines reaches a navigable watercourse within 1000' of the marsh critical line.
 Waterfront property may also be identified via an approved dock master plan where designated corridors differing from upland property line extensions are delineated.

 Getting Started: Pre-Application Meeting

-To facilitate and streamline the permitting process, a pre-application meeting with DHEC OCRM staff is recommended prior to submittal of an individual critical area permit application.
+To facilitate and streamline the permitting process, a pre-application meeting with DHEC OCRM staff is recommended prior to applying for a critical area permit application.
 The pre-application meeting is an opportunity to discuss the permitting process.
 The pre-application meeting also allows staff to provide the potential applicant with project-specific information and submission requirements.
 To request a pre-application meeting with DHEC OCRM, please contact Blair Williams, Critical Area Permitting Section Manager, at email@example.com.

 Living Shoreline Project Standards